sdiehl/wiwinwlh/tutorial.md

 infixr 5 :
 ```

-The current state of the global environment in the shell can also be queried.
+Querying the current state of the global environment in the shell is also
-Such as module-level bindings and types:
+possible.
+For example, to view module-level bindings and types in GHCi, run:

 ```haskell
 λ: :browse
 λ: :show bindings
 ```

-Or module level imports:
+Examining module-level imports, execute:

 ```haskell
 λ: :show imports